 Iraq - OIR and NMI

-From December 2020 to May 2022, Denmark will lead NATO's advisory mission in Iraq.
+Denmark contributes to NATO's advisory mission in Iraq (NATO Mission Iraq).
 Denmark also contributes to the international coalition, which since 2014 has helped Iraq in the fight against ISIL.
 Both missions strengthen Iraq's capabilities to provide security for the country itself.

 Denmark is currently contributing to two different international military operations, both of which are working to strengthen the Iraqi state's ability to take care of security in the country itself.
 These are the US-led Operation Inherent Resolve and the NATO Mission Iraq.

 NATO Mission Iraq